 - A delicious way to celebrate the mighty eggplant.

-- It makes an elegant date night dinner, but also super family-friendly.
+- It makes an elegant date night dinner, but this is also super family-friendly.
 My kids scarfed their plates down!

-The rich, tomato-y sauce requires long-simmering and it’s a labor of love.
-To save time, I like to cook the meat sauce in advance and save a portion for this Eggplant Parmesan Pasta the next day.
+The hearty tomato sauce requires a long-simmering, so it’s a labor of love.
+To save time, I cook the meat sauce in advance and save a portion for this eggplant parmesan pasta the next day.
+With the sauce already made, this becomes a quick meal.
+From experience, I can also say that the sauce only gets better after reheating.

 1. Salt the eggplant

-This extra step may sound tedious, but it’s 100% worth doing.
-Not only it helps to retain the color, but salting also helps prevent the eggplants from soaking up as much oil from frying.
-After salting, be sure to pat dry with paper towels.
+This extra step may sound tedious, but it’s 100% worth it.
+Salting helps retain the eggplant’s color and prevents it from soaking up too much oil during frying.
+After salting, be sure to pat the eggplant dry with paper towels.

 2. Use Japanese Panko breadcrumbs

-You can use regular western-style breadcrumbs, but panko would yield a much airy and crispy texture for the eggplant Parmesan.
+You could use regular Western-style bread crumbs, but panko creates a much lighter and crispy texture for the eggplant Parmesan.

-There are recipes that toast and bake the eggplant for eggplant Parmesan, but I like to keep to the classic preparation by frying the eggplant slices.
-You can only achieve the nice crispy crust and deep caramelized flavor by frying, and not baking.
-To minimize the greasiness, use a large frying pan/ skillet and a lesser amount of oil to shallow-fry instead of deep fry.
+There are recipes that bake the eggplant, but I like to keep to the classic eggplant parmigiana cooking method by pan-frying the eggplant slices.
+You cannot achieve the crispy crust and deep caramelized flavor by baking.
+To minimize the greasiness, use a large frying pan or skillet with a small amount of oil to shallow-fry.

 Itadakimasu!

-My kids who don’t normally get excited about eggplants insisted on extra servings when I made this for dinner.
-I hope you too will enjoy the recipe!
-If you fancy, serve it with a glass of your favorite Riesling or red.
+My kids don’t normally get excited about eggplants, but they insisted on extra servings when I made this for dinner.
+I hope you, too, will enjoy the recipe!
+For date night, it might be nice to have fresh parmesan cheese, a grinder, fresh black pepper, and crushed chili peppers for that full Italian restaurant experience.
+A glass of your favorite Riesling or robust red wine will pair well with this dish.

 Wish to learn more about Japanese cooking?
 Sign up for our free newsletter to receive cooking tips & recipe updates!
 And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram.